sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 ---

 ## Background
 The dataset in this project explores factors that influence employee performance and satisfaction.
 I investigate how different variables influence employee salary.
 I then create and test machine learning models to predict employee salary from the data.
 The *Employee Productivity and Satisfaction HR Data* was imported from Kaggle.
-Python code was run in a Jupyter Notebook environment.
+All Python code was run in a Jupyter Notebook environment.

 ## Exploratory Analysis
 We begin by importing the required libraries and dataset.